openframeworks/ofSite/documentation/3d/ofNode.markdown

 Get roll of node, aka the rotation along local z axis.

-Returns: The rotation around the local z axis in degrees, as a float.
+**Returns**: The rotation around the local z axis in degrees, as a float.